OAC and Patients Bring National Attention to Discriminatory Mississippi House Bill 282

 On Friday, February 1, the OAC became aware of Mississippi legislation targeting those affected by obesity and morbid obesity.

-The legislation, titled “House Bill 282,” clearly stated that members of the Mississippi House of Representatives were seeking an act to prohibit certain food establishments from serving food to any person who is obese based on criteria prescribed by the Mississippi State Department of Health.
+The legislation, titled “House Bill 282,” clearly stated that members of the Mississippi House of Representatives were seeking an act to prohibit certain food establishments from serving food to any person who is affected by obesity based on criteria prescribed by the Mississippi State Department of Health.

 Reaction to the Bill